KevinNovak/SimpleTauntMenu/README.md

 3. Locate the taunt pack gma file in your steam install directory, under `steamapps\common\GarrysMod\garrysmod\addons`.
 3. Extract the gma file using something like [Gmad - Easy Addon Extractor](https://gamebanana.com/tools/5868) by [Freenex](https://gamebanana.com/members/1430762).
 4. Look in the extracted folder, in the `sound` directory, finding the paths to the sound files.

+### Adding the sound paths to the menu

+1. After you know the sound paths for each file,

 ## References